SoftwareSandbox/FiAngulartje/CONTRIBUTE.md

 ##Suggestions
-You might want to install the [AngularJS](https://github.com/angular-ui/AngularJS-sublime-package) package if you're using SublimeText
+You might want to install the [AngularJS](https://github.com/angular-ui/AngularJS-sublime-package) package if you're using SublimeText.